 Sports marketing types: primary types

 The two definitions above help understand that two completely different aspects are referenced, right from the basics.
 On the one hand, we have the “marketing of sport”, i.e. the set of activities and competences intended for the promotion and improvement of sports enjoyment and consumption (we will present some figures later on).
-On the other, we have “marketing with sport”, the use of sport as an efficient communication tool for businesses.
+On the other, we have “marketing with sport” or “marketing in sport“, the use of sport as an efficient communication tool for businesses.
 This is what we define as primary sports marketing types, which form the first large category of sports marketing.

 Anyone involved in initiatives aimed at bringing a sport product closer to end consumers has to do with the “marketing of sport”.
 This includes marketing operators of sports businesses and organizers of events, professional sports leagues, championships, sport teams and so on.
 For instance.
 When you find a promotion entitling you to go to the stadium with a friend free of charge, you are exposed to “marketing of sport”.
 Other marketing of sports examples include the huge ADV campaigns football clubs launch at the beginning of the season for season tickets, or charity events to raise money for a good cause and therefore casting good light on the team.

 “Marketing through sport”, on the other hand, involves players who use sport as a booster to grow a business that is not directly connected to sports.
 Players who use marketing through sport include sports marketing agencies, brands resorting to testimonials, and so on to communicate with sport fans /customers.
 An example of marketing through sport is the Opel brand using Valentino Rossi to promote their car model Opel Adam.

-Evidently enough, the differences between these two sports marketing categories, and the resulting professional profiles especially, are substantial and they represent a very important crossroads for new comers in this sector.
+Evidently enough, the differences between these two sport marketing categories, and the resulting professional profiles especially, are substantial and they represent a very important crossroads for new comers in this sector.
 The two types of professionals linked to these categories are different, but often they must be complimentary in order to get the greatest value from sports sponsorship and sports communication deals.

 The “sport” product